top of page

 Our Town

 This park runs along the Macquarie River.
-With a great walking path around the river, mature trees fill this area and provide the perfect shade for picnics.
+With a great walking path around the river, mature trees fill this area and create the perfect location for picnics.

 History of the Wiradjuri